 5 Tips for Discussing Home Care with Seniors

-If you’ve been seeing signs that your parent or loved one needs home care, you may feel anxious about having that initial conversation with your parent.
+If you’ve seen signs that your parent or loved one needs home care, you may feel anxious about having that initial conversation with your parent.
 Introducing the idea of home care to a senior can be a sensitive conversation, but we have some tips to help you navigate that discussion.

 How to Introduce the Idea of Home Care to a Senior